awsdocs/amazon-ecs-developer-guide/doc_source/update-service-console-v2.md

    1. Select the **Force new deployment** option to have your service start a new deployment, which will stop all currently running tasks and launch new tasks using the updated configuration\.

    1. For **Min running tasks**, specify the lower limit on the number of tasks in the service that must remain in the `RUNNING` state during a deployment, as a percentage of the desired number of tasks \(rounded up to the nearest integer\)\.
+For more information, see [Deployment configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_definition_parameters.html#sd-deploymentconfiguration)\.

    1. For **Max running tasks**, specify the upper limit on the number of tasks in the service that are allowed in the `RUNNING` or `PENDING` state during a deployment, as a percentage of the desired number of tasks \(rounded down to the nearest integer\)\.